Self-Care

 - Don't apply heat or cold packs directly to bare skin.
 Put a thin towel or pillowcase between the pack and your skin.

-- Don't use heat or cold in an area where you have poor blood flow.
+- Don't use heat or cold in an area where the skin is numb or where you have poor blood flow.

 Gentle massage